Frequently Asked Questions

 Can transfer students apply to the GPPA?
 If not, will this ever change?

 GPPA is available only to beginning first year students.
 At this time, there are no plans to change the program, and no exceptions are made.
+For the ITT Chicago-Kent program, students can apply as freshmen or sophomores.

 Do GPPA students have to belong to the Honors College?